 401(k) Rollover in Swansea, IL.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, many Swansea, IL residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+However, it’s often difficult for Swansea, IL residents to know what to do with their 401(k) with their previous employer.
+Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in Swansea,IL

-There are several options for handling your 401(k) rollover in Swansea, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
+There are a few different ways to handle your 401(k) rollover in Swansea, IL, and oftentimes it takes sound financial planning and an experienced financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Swansea, IL.

-If you have over $5,000 invested in your 401(k), most, but not all, Swansea, IL companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Swansea, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many residents of Swansea, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds at some point in the future.

-If your new job in Swansea, IL also offers a 401(k), most employers will permit you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in Swansea, IL also offers a 401(k), most of the time they will let you roll over your 401(k) funds to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still working.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from a formeremployer’s 401(k).
-If you already have an IRA, you can consider moving the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+A Rollover IRA is an account used to move funds from an old employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, you maintain your tax status with the money you have contributed.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
-The benefit is that the money grows tax-free.
+Savings deposited into Roth IRAs are made with after-tax money, so you’ll need to wait until the money is withdrawn to see a tax benefit.
+The benefit is that Roth IRA money grows tax-free.
 Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+At any time you can take out the contributions you make without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can start an IRA account with many banks or any brokerage firm in Swansea, IL, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can start an IRA account with many banks or any brokerage firm in Swansea, IL, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.